 What to Expect at Your First Appointment at the Posterior Urethral Valves (PUV) Center

 The Posterior Urethral Valves (PUV) Center is the first in the world to offer comprehensive, coordinated care for children with this rare disorder.
-If your child has PUV, our multidisciplinary team of experts will be with you and your child every step of the way.
+If your son has PUV, our multidisciplinary team of experts will be with you and your child every step of the way.

 Children with PUV need expert medical care for the rest of their lives.
-However, with our holistic care, many people with PUV will have normal bladder and kidney function, normal sexual development and fertility, and a good quality of life.
+However, with our holistic care, many boys with PUV will have normal bladder and kidney function, normal sexual development and fertility, and a good quality of life.

 The PUV Center cares for patients from the Cincinnati area, across the United States and worldwide.
 We understand the unique stresses of long-distance care and make every effort to arrange a comprehensive, coordinated visit with your child’s multidisciplinary care team.
 We are also interested in collaborating with your local physicians to care for your child here and at home.